spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/airgap-build/rhel-capi-airgap.md

 sidebar_label: "RHEL and PXK"
 title: "RHEL and Palette eXtended Kubernetes"
 description:
-  "Learn how to build a custom RHEL with PXK image for VMware vSphere and use it to deploy a Kubernetes cluster."
+  "Learn how to build a custom RHEL with PXK image for VMware vSphere in an airgapped environment and use it to deploy a Kubernetes cluster."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 10
-tags: ["operating system", "byoos", "profiles", "pxk", "vmware"]
+tags: ["operating system", "byoos", "profiles", "pxk", "vmware", "airgap"]
 ---

 <!-- prettier-ignore -->
-This guide teaches you how to use the [CAPI Image Builder](../../capi-image-builder.md) tool to create a custom Red Hat Enterprise Linux (RHEL) image with <VersionedLink text="Palette eXtended Kubernetes (PXK)" url="/integrations/packs/?pack=kubernetes" /> for VMware vSphere and then use this image to create a cluster profile.
+This guide teaches you how to use the [CAPI Image Builder](../../capi-image-builder.md) tool in an airgapped environment to create a custom Red Hat
+Enterprise Linux (RHEL) image with <VersionedLink text="Palette eXtended Kubernetes (PXK)" url="/integrations/packs/?pack=kubernetes" /> for clusters that target VMware vSphere.

 :::preview